How to Choose Your Wedding Venue (Beginners Guide)

 We need to get clear on a few core things

-This is the part people skip and then regret later.
+This is the part couples skip and then regret it later.

 Before you start falling in love with spaces on Instagram, you need to get clear on a few non-negotiables: